 - work with AASA to develop an active federal legislative program.

-Meetings – The Committee shall meet regularly throughout the year on a schedule developed by the chairman.
+Meetings – The Committee shall meet regularly throughout the year on a schedule developed by the Director of Government Relations in consultation with the chairperson.